 If you want to discover the territory of social finance, you don’t have to listen to heavy and nerve-wrecking Vogon poetry.
-Recently, there has been a wealth of articles and papers, all well below ten pages or less than thirty minutes of your attention.
-So why not lean back comfortably and allow the infinite improbability drive to boost your knowledge.
+There is a wealth of articles and papers out there, all well below ten pages or less than thirty minutes of your attention.
+So why not lean back comfortably and allow the infinite improbability drive to boost your knowledge?
 It doesn’t matter whether you are on the supply or demand side, a future impact investor or a social organization looking for money.
 The only thing you should be aware of: The ultimate answer to all your questions of Life, the Universe, and Everything is definitely NOT “42”.

 “Making Sense of the Many Kinds of Impact Investing”

 This is a real good takeoff for those interested in the capital supply side.
 A multiverse of investment opportunities is awaiting you out there and you can easily get lost – not only in translation.
 Brian Trelstad, partner at Bridges Ventures, does a great job in mapping this colorful impact investing multiverse for you.
 Finally, impact is the new fourth dimension to the 3D-space that every investor is already familiar with (just for the record: (1) Risk, (2) Return and (3) Liquidity).
 So it’s maybe worth knowing something about the different kinds of ‘impact species’ you will encounter on your trip.
 This helps you to stay safe and satisfy your travel bug.